Fujikura History

 Kyoei Wire Materials (now Fujikura Hi-Opt) is established

-Nippon Telegraph and Telephone Public Corporation (currently NTT), Furukawa Electric, Sumitomo Electric Industries, and Fujikura concluded an agreement for joint research into Optical Fiber
+Nippon Telegraph and Telephone Public Corporation (now NTT), Furukawa Electric, Sumitomo Electric, and Fujikura conclude an agreement on joint research into Optical Fiber

 Developed the first flat elevator cable in Japan